MicrosoftDocs/globalization/globalization/azerty-keyboard-layout-en.md

 # France’s new AZERTY keyboard layout

-<iframe src="keyboards\kbdfrna.html" height="300"></iframe>
+<iframe src="keyboards\kbdfrna.html" height="275"></iframe>

 To see different keyboard states, move the mouse over state keys such as **Shift**, **Caps** or **AltGr**.
 You can also lock or unlock those keys by clicking them.

 ## The new “French (Standard, AZERTY)” layout

 This keyboard has been designed to enable you to enter all of the characters for the French language.
-It includes characters that were missing from the legacy AZERTY layout which are integral to the French language, such as:
+It includes characters that were missing from the legacy AZERTY layout, which are integral to the French language, such as:
 > É Ç æ Æ œ Œ — « » ‹ ›

 It can be used to type the characters for all of France’s regional languages, for all Latin-based languages of the European Union, and for Greek.
-A variety of scientific, financial, and mathematical symbols are also available.
+Various scientific, financial, and mathematical symbols are also available.

 In addition, symbols are logically grouped: all types of brackets have opening and closing forms on adjacent keys; mathematical symbols are grouped to the right of the keyboard, next to the enter key; common punctuation is on the bottom row, to the right of the letter N.

 ### Typing accented characters and ligatures commonly used in French

 The keyboard layout makes it easy to type accented characters and ligatures commonly used in the French language, including in their capital forms.

 | Character | Key presses |
 |-------|-------|